joe-alvarado/learning_log/README.md

 # learning_log

-A learning log made in django.
+A learning log made in Django and styled using Bootstrap.
 See screenshots below or check out a live version here: https://joe-a.herokuapp.com

 Track your learning.
 Make your own Learning Log, and keep a list of the topics you're learning about.
 Whenever you learn something new about a topic, make an entry summarizing what you've learned.